Back to home

 You are in control of what we hold about you, and we request that you keep your data accurate and up to date, and that you let us know your preferences whenever you like.
 The GDPR provides you with the following Rights:

-This enables you to ask us to delete or remove personal information that we hold about you.
+• To request erasure of your personal information - This enables you to ask us to delete or remove personal information that we hold about you.

-This enables you to request that we no longer market to you as a potential client, or share industry news, products and services that we feel may be of benefit to you.
+• To object to processing of your personal information - This enables you to request that we no longer market to you as a potential client, or share industry news, products and services that we feel may be of benefit to you.